pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 ![PrintContainer - tree](../../img/printdocuments_printcontainers_tree.png)

 Even they don't have content for their own, PrintContainers are based on normal Pimcore documents.
-Therefore they also need a controller and a view.
+Therefore, they also need a controller and a view.
 They have to make sure, that all sub pages are included into one single output view.
 Pimcore ships with default implementations (Web2PrintController, container-Action) on new installations.
 If you updated an existing Pimcore installation, please get the default implementations here: